Smlep/Smlep.github.io/_posts/2019-02-01-smlepnews.md

 -------

-During January, I had a lot of spare time compared to what I usually have: I had just finished my fourth year intersnhip and was waiting to really resume the lectures I had at school.
+During January, I had a lot of spare time compared to what I usually have: I had just finished my fourth year internship and was waiting to really resume the lectures I had at school.

 So I decided to work on another small project because I really enjoyed working